An introduction to the mincut graph of a graph: When is a graph a mincut graph

-In this section we show that every graph is a mincut graph.
-We show this by constructing a graph from a given mincut graph.
+In this section, we address the question of which graphs are mincut graphs, that is, which graphs lie in the image of the mincut operator, which we will refer to as the $X$-operator and denote as $X(\cdot)$.
+We show that every graph is a mincut graph, by constructing a super-graph $G^*$ from a given graph $G$ such that $G$ is the mincut graph of $G^*$.
+Furthermore, we show that every graph has an infinite number of $X$-roots.
+For more on the concepts and definitions on graph operators used here see Prisner in \cite{grdynamics}.

+\begin{definition} A graph operator is a mapping $\phi$ which maps every graph $G$ from some class of graphs to a new graph $\phi(G)$. \end{definition}

+We define the operator recursively, such that, if $\phi$ is an operator and $k$ a positive integer, then $\phi^1=\phi$ and $\phi^k(G)=\phi(\phi^{k-1}(G))$, for $k\geq 2$, see \cite{grdynamics,prissurv}.
+Since an operator, $\phi$, is a mapping on the set of finite graphs into itself, it is natural to ask which graphs lie in the image of $\phi$ and, given $\phi(G)$, are we able to determine $G$?

 Every graph is an intersection graph, see \cite{graphreps, grtheory}.
-We show in the following proposition that every graph is also the mincut graph of not just one graph, but a number of other, not necessarily isomorphic, graphs.
+We show that every graph is the mincut graph of not just one graph, but more.
+It is possible to construct an infinite family of non-isomorphic graphs that map to the same mincut graph.